maxtaco/tamejs/README.md

 }
 ```

-To do something more useful, here is a parallel DNS resolver that will
+Now for something more useful.
+Here is a parallel DNS resolver that
-exit as soon as the last of your resolutions completes:
+will exit as soon as the last of your resolutions completes:

 ```javascript
 var dns = require("dns");